Adarsh-Yadav-55/delta-demo/README.md

 # delta-demo
-This is demo Git and Git hub class
+This is demo Git and Git hub class.